lucasOliveira91/spring-boot-best-practices/README.md

 1. When this resource doesn't find result it should return the HttpStatus 404.
   1.1.
 It's possible to annotade your custum exception, for example:
   > @ResponseStatus(HttpStatus.NOT_FOUND)
+- All Requests
+1. Set up a pattern to response messages, we can use a ExceptionHadler to make it